What Is Keyword Research?

 Rules:

-- If no existing page fits, plan a new one
+- If no existing page fits, plan a new one.

-- If two existing pages target the same keyword, consolidate
+- If two existing pages target the same keyword, consolidate.

 SA-Specific Keyword Research Tips

-South African search behaviour has unique patterns:
+South African search behaviour has patterns that differ from US or UK markets:

-Language Considerations
+Language considerations

 South Africa has 11 official languages.
 Most commercial searches happen in English, but Afrikaans keywords can reveal untapped niches, especially in the Western Cape and Free State.

-- Pricing queries often include "ZAR" or "rand"
+| Pricing queries include "ZAR" or "rand" | Add currency modifiers to pricing keyword lists |

 For more on how keyword research feeds into broader SEO campaigns, our SEO resource documentation covers strategy frameworks in detail.